 Should you add it?
 Think about whether the added cover is worth the cost.
 Your decision will be down to your personal preference and how risk averse you are.

-You can pay extra to protect your no claims bonus, this will mean that you will not lose your no claims discount if you make a claim.
+You can pay extra to protect your no claims bonus, so that you will not lose your no claims discount if you have to make a claim.

-You usually have to wait until you have at least 3 years' no claims built up.
-Here is where you can find out if it is worth protecting you no claims bonus.
+You usually have to wait until you have at least three years' no claims built up.
+Read our guide to find out if it is worth protecting you no claims bonus.